Bearish Reversal Candlestick Patterns

 Weak bearish reversal in an uptrend

-Harami pattern (a tall white candle followed by a smaller black candle where the body is enclosed within the body of the first candle).
-The third candle is black and closes below the body of the first candle.
+A Harami pattern (a tall green candle followed by a smaller red candle where the body is enclosed within the body of the first candle) is followed by a third red candle that closes below the body of the first candle.

 Dark Cloud Cover